 <PackageReference Include="CookieInformation.Episerver" Version="1.0.16" />

 The integration can be configured via the AppSettings (normally found in web.config).

-The first thing you'll be presented with are the Cookie Category mappings like so:
+The first things you'll be presented with are the cookie category mappings like so:

 In addition to the normal configuration, there are some other settings you can tailor to your own liking:

 REGISTER-CONSENT-SCRIPT defaults to true.
 If you'd like to manually insert the pop-up script manually, then set it to false.